Ashok0/EnderalVR/README.md

 	- AllowGrabWithEmptyArrowHand = 1
 	- AllowGrabWithTwoHandedOffhand = 1

-[**Spell Wheel VR v1.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
+[**Spell Wheel VR v1.2.5**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.

+[**Magic Improvements for Skyrim VR v1.0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/55751?tab=files): Vastly improved dual casting, spell effect size scales based on magicka percentage, and additional options for aiming spells in VR.

+[**Improved Bound Sword and Dagger Collision v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/60064?tab=files): More accurate collision for the bound dagger and sword.

 [**NavigateVR v1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass
 - Replace "LHandTamrielSettlements.dds" and "RHandTamrielSettlements.dds" with maps of your choice from the "Maps - SE" or "Anna's Enderal Map" mod to make the default Navigate VR map artwork lore friendly to Enderal.